Philadelphia: Politics

-The current mayor is Jim Kenney who won the election in November 2015.
-Kenney's predecessor was Michael Nutter who had served two terms from 2009 to January 2016.
-Kenney is a member of the Democratic Party as all Philadelphia mayors have been since 1952.
+The current mayor is Cherelle Parker who won the election in November 2023.
+Parker's predecessor, Jim Kenney, served two terms from 2016 to January 2024.
+Parker is a member of the Democratic Party.
+For over seven decades, since 1952, every Philadelphia mayor has been a Democrat.

 Philadelphia City Council is the legislative branch which consists of ten council members representing individual districts and seven members elected at-large, all of whom are elected to four-year terms.
 Democrats are currently the majority and hold 14 seats including nine of the ten districts and five at-large seats.
-Republicans hold two seats: one at-large seat and the Northeast-based Tenth District.
-The Working Families Party holds one at-large seat.
-The current council president is Darrell L. Clarke.
+Republicans hold one seat: the Northeast-based Tenth District.
+The Working Families Party holds two at-large seats making them the council's minority party.
+The current council president is Kenyatta Johnson.

-As of December 31, 2016, there were 1,102,620 registered voters in Philadelphia.
-Registered voters constitute 70.3% of the total population.